T

 ~30 min

-Hotel Albert 1er Nice
+Hotel Albert 1er

 neighborhood

-Check out from your accommodation.
+Check out from your hotel, ensuring all your belongings are packed.

 Nice Côte d'Azur Airport (NCE)